 A different number of votes is needed for certain actions to be approved in one or both legislative bodies.

 The following is offered as a quick reference for the number of votes required in certain circumstances:

 In general, the minimal number of votes needed of the full membership of each house to adopt or pass a measure is:

 Four-fifths: House 80, Senate 28

 The House Journal is printed following the day’s floor proceedings.
 The Journal reflects the transcripts of floor action of the day’s previous session.
 The Journal includes an abstract of bills, joint resolutions, concurrent resolutions and simple resolutions.
 Immediately following these listings are actions taken on bills and resolutions, first by the house of origin and then by the second body.
 As the session progresses, bills in conference (including the names of the conferees) and actions by the governor are also detailed in the Journal.
 A weekly topical index is also published, listing bills introduced by subject matter.

-The Senate Journals and the Acts of the West Virginia Legislature are distributed through the Senate Clerk’s Office.
-For further information, please call 357-7800.
+The Acts of the West Virginia Legislature is distributed through the House Clerk’s Office.

 The Senate Journal is printed following the day’s floor proceedings.
 The Journal reflects the transcripts of floor action of the day’s previous session.
 The Journal includes a topical index, abstract of bills, Joint resolutions, concurrent resolutions and simple resolutions.
 Immediately following these listings are actions taken on bills and resolutions, first by the house of origin and then by the second body.
 As the session progresses, bills in conference (including the names of the conferees) and actions by the governor are also detailed in the Journal.
 The calendar for each day’s floor session is printed at the back of each Journal.